Singur: Demographics

-As per 2011 Census of India, Singur had a total population of 21,382 of which 10,825 (51%) were males and 10,557 (49%) were females.
-Population below 6 years was 1,646.
-The total number of literates in Singur was 17,458 (88.46% of the population over 6 years).
+As per the 2011 Census of India, Singur census town had a total population of 21,382, of which 10,825 (51%) were males and 10,557 (49%) were females.
+The population below 6 years old was 1,646.
+The total number of literates in Singur was 17,458 (88.46% of the population over 6 years old).

-As of 2001 India census, Singur had a population of 19,539.
-Males constitute 51% of the population and females 49%.
-Singur has an average literacy rate of 76%, higher than the national average of 59.5%: male literacy is 81%, and female literacy is 71%.
-In Singur, 9% of the population is under 6 years of age.
+As of the 2001 India census, Singur had a population of 19,539.
+Males constituted 51% of the population and females 49%.
+Singur had an average literacy rate of 76%, higher than the national average of 59.5%: male literacy was 81%, and female literacy was 71%.
+In Singur, 9% of the population were under 6 years of age.

-Purusottampur is the one of the oldest villages in Singur.
+Purusottampur is one of the oldest villages in Singur.
 Adi Biswalakhi Mandir, Dakat Kali Mandir, Anandamoyee Kali Mandir, Santosimar Mandir and Shib Mandir are situated in this village.

 Economy

 Tata Motors at Singur

-Singur gained international media attention since Tata Motors started constructing a factory to manufacture their $2,500 car, the Tata Nano at Singur.
+Singur gained international media attention since Tata Motors started constructing a factory to manufacture their $2,500 car, the Tata Nano, at Singur.
 The small car was scheduled to roll out of the factory by 2008.
-In October 2008 Tatas announced withdrawal from the project.
+In October 2008 Tatas announced its withdrawal from the project.
 In 2016, the Supreme Court quashed the West Bengal government's acquisition of 997 acres of agricultural land for Tata Motors and ordered its return to 9,117 landowners.

-Commuters
+Himadri Speciality Chemical

-Around a total of 32 lakh people from all around the city commute to Kolkata daily for work.
-In the Howrah-Tarakeswar section there are 48 trains that carry commuters from 21 railway stations.
+Himadri Speciality Chemical Ltd operates one of its major plants in Singur opposite the abandoned Tata Motors factory.
+HSCL is the third largest producer of carbon black in India, and has a 17% share of the market.